 - a) CSA M-30 funds are administered by the Town of Danville, specifically the Parks and Leisure Services Commission, which oversees park maintenance and recreation programs in the Town. - b) The Town's Commission is comprised of seven members, one alternate and one junior member.
 All members of the Commission must be residents of the Town of Danville.
 Residents of the CSA may not sit on the Commission.
 In this way residents of the CSA are not represented as decisions about how to spend funding are made.
 The County has not received comments or complaints from CSA M-30 residents in the unincorporated County. - c) The CSA, via County staff, demonstrated accountability and transparency by responding to LAFCO requests for information. - d) The County's Special District budget provides transparent revenue and expenditure information.
-However, the Special District budget lacks information regarding the District's purpose and services. - e) Because CSA M-30 is largely within the boundaries of CSA R-7, residents of CSA M-30 are paying property taxes to two CSAs, yet there are no park facilities located within CSA M-30 or the overlap area.
-One governance alternative may be the reduction of CSA R-7 to exclude the area of overlap with CSA M-30.
-Alternatively, the two CSAs could be consolidated.
+However, the Special District budget lacks information regarding the District's purpose and services. - e) Because CSA M-30 is located within the boundaries of CSA R-7, residents of CSA M-30 are paying property taxes to CSA R-7 and an assessment to CSA M-30, yet there are no park facilities located within CSA M-30.
+Governance alternatives proposed in the past included the reduction of CSA R-7 to exclude the area of overlap with CSA M-30, or consolidation of the two CSAs.